-We want RAIDBOXES to become better known and win new customers.
-Important pillars here are our sales and our FREE DEV partner program.
-Now we have with Laura energetic sales support.
-Welcome to the best WordPress Hosting Team!
+We want Raidboxes to become better known and win new customers.
+Important pillars here are our distribution and our FREE DEV Partner Program.
+Now we have energetic sales support in Laura.
+Welcome to the best WordPress hosting team!

 Laura, what do you like about sales?
-It's not a job for everyone...
+The job is not suitable for everyone...

-That is certainly true, from various points of view.
+That's certainly true, from various aspects.
 However, I have to differentiate somewhat.
-Because sales is not just sales, which is sometimes a cliché in our minds.
+After all, sales is not just sales, which is sometimes a cliché in people's minds.
 Personally, I like first and foremost the contact and exchange with potential new and existing customers, i.e. with people.
-I also love analysing and advising on requirements.
+I also love analyzing and advising on needs.
 In order to find the perfect solution together, which is tailored as precisely as possible.
-If there's nothing to analyse or the solution is "only" good in the end, then I find that hard to take 😉
+If there's nothing to analyze or the solution is "only" good in the end, then I find that hard to take 😉 .

-This also leads to very close contacts that last for years.
+This also leads to very close contacts, some of which last for years.
 In the past, I also worked in classic "sales jobs".
 In the sense that pressure and numbers were the only things that mattered.
 Including a hire-and-fire mentality and the complete ignoring of customer needs, sometimes in extreme form.
-I always quit after a very short time, because that's just not who I am and what I can't stand for.
+I always quit after a very short time, because that's just not who I am and I can't stand for it.

 Sales is also exciting for me because there are new challenges every day.
 And because your mind is working non-stop on how to make life even easier for your customers.
 Sales is fun when the environmental factors are right.
 This aspect was also important to me when, in my previous positions, I managed a small sales team and gave sales training courses, among other things.
 Accordingly, these were also based on a philosophy of authenticity and achieved very good effects.
 I think this was also because they liberated the employees in a certain way.